surniaulula/wpsso/readme.txt

 		* noBylinesPolicy
 		* unnamedSourcesPolicy
 * **Improvements**
+	* Added a new SSO &gt; General Settings &gt; Location Defaults tab.
-	* Added a contextual information message in the Document SSO > Schema tab for the Schema ItemList type.
+	* Added a contextual information message in the Document SSO &gt; Schema tab for the Schema ItemList type.
 	* Added an error notice for a empty Schema ItemList itemListElement property.
 	* Added new Schema CreativeWork options in the Document SSO metabox:
 		* Funder Org.